ellysh/video-game-bots/ClickerBots/protection.md

     Sleep(10)
 wend
 ```
 We use the [`HotKeySet`](https://www.autoitscript.com/autoit3/docs/functions/HotKeySet.htm) AutoIt function here to assign a **handler** or **hook** for pressed keys.
-This assignment is happen in the `InitKeyHooks` function.
-The `_KeyHandler` function is a handler that is called, when any key with ASCII codes from 0 to 255 is pressed.
+This assignment happens in the `InitKeyHooks` function.
+The `_KeyHandler` function is a handler that is called when any key with ASCII codes from 0 to 255 is pressed.
 There are several actions in the `_KeyHandler`:

 1. Pass the pressed key to the `AnalyzeKey` function.
-The pressed key is available by `@HotKeyPressed` macro.
+The pressed key is available by the `@HotKeyPressed` macro.
 2. Disable the `_KeyHandler` by the `HotKeySet($keyPressed)` call.
 This is needed to send the captured key to the Notepad window.
 3. Send the pressed key to the Notepad window by the `Send` function.
 4. Enable the `_KeyHandler` again by the `HotKeySet($keyPressed, $gKeyHandler)` call.